-Join Scott Onstott for an in-depth discussion in this video Using the exercise files, part of Designing Dynamic Blocks in AutoCAD.
+Join Scott Onstott for an in-depth discussion in this video Using the exercise files, part of AutoCAD: Designing Dynamic Blocks.

 - If you are a premium member of the Lynda.com library, you have access to the Exercise Files used throughout this course.
 These files can be found on the Exercise Files tab on the main course page.
 Let's take a look at how the Exercise Files are laid out.
 They're organized into two folders.
 My Files is the place where you'll be saving your own work.
 I've provided the first file in each chapter here.
 As you work through the videos, you'll be saving sequentially numbered files, like Dynamic2, Dynamic3, and so on.